 Article source: Time-Life Books, Civil War Series

-Next: Day 2 – Animation (requires recent version of Flash Player)
+Next: Day 2 – Animation (Sorry Flash is no longer supported.)

 Acknowledgement: Outstanding 3D map for the Day 2 animation is courtesy of Dr. Bill Drummond of Georgia Tech.

 Next: Day 2 – Text only Day2 September 20, 1863.